ojalaw/Formula_One_Quiz/TESTING.md

 **Mobile**

-## Manual Testing

-During the manual testing, I tested the sites functionality, usability and responsiveness.

 ## Automatic Testing

 During automatic testing i initially tested the basic functionality of jest be making sure a simple test passed.
 For this example I used true === true.